erigontech/silkrpc/tests/integration/README.md

 to run integration tests verifying with saved json file:
 ./run_tests.py -c
-194. trace_replayBlockTransactions/test_01.json.tar               Failed
-195. trace_replayBlockTransactions/test_02.json.tar               Failed
-224. trace_replayTransaction/test_16.json.tar                     Failed
-231. trace_replayTransaction/test_23.json.tar                     Failed
-256. txpool_content/test_1.json                                   Failed

 Number of executed tests:     260/260
 Number of NOT executed tests: 0
-Number of success tests:      255
+Number of success tests:      260
-Number of failed tests:       5
+Number of failed tests:       0